Lab 5 In-Class: Exploring Data Representation &

 be able to convert any size number).
 The base 10 number and the new base (2 - 9)

 will be input to the program.
 The start of the program is in the file

-save it to your lab5 subdirectory, then open it in Eclipse.
+save it to your lab5 subdirectory, then open it in emacs.
 Modify

 the program one step at a time as follows: